 What do those digital assets include?
 Well, most useful to us in this tutorial are the over 700 PowerPoint themes that we can use for our own presentation:

 These PowerPoint themes are the perfect starting point for building a presentation.
-Each presentation deck comes with multiple slide designs that you can use for your own presentation.
+Each presentation deck comes with many slide designs.
 I use these slide designs and drop my own content into them instead of drawing new slides from scratch.

 Envato continues to add more files to Elements constantly.
-In addition to the PowerPoint themes, there are plenty of other tools that you can use to build a presentation, such as:
+Besides the PowerPoint themes, there are plenty of other tools that you can use to build a presentation, such as:

 - Stock photos.
 Instead of paying for each individual image that you use in your presentation, an Elements subscription lets you pay a fixed monthly fee.